esphome/esphome-docs/components/esphome.rst

 Advanced options:

 - **build_path** (*Optional*, string): Customize where ESPHome will store the build files for your node.
-By default, ESPHome puts all PlatformIO project files under a folder ``<NODE_NAME>/``, but you can customize this behavior using this option.
+By default, ESPHome puts the PlatformIO project it uses to build the firmware in the ``.esphome/build/<NODE>`` directory, but you can customize this behavior using this option.
 - **platformio_options** (*Optional*, mapping): Additional options to pass over to PlatformIO in the platformio.ini file.
 See :ref:`esphome-platformio_options`.
 - **includes** (*Optional*, list of files): A list of C/C++ files to include in the main (auto-generated) sketch file